jprov410/mqds/README.md

 (__currently under construction__)

 * __SQC__ (Symmetrical Quasi-Classical) calculation of the __reduced density matrix__
 of a system-bath model where the bath consists of a set of harmonic oscillators.

+* __EQUILIBRIUM__ Imaginary time path integral calculation of the exact equilibrium __reduced density matrix__ in the site basis for a system that has populations bi-linearly coupled to a bath of harmonic oscillators.

 More Information
 ----